LynnThompson/hello-world/README.md

 # hello-world
-This is a place where I store ideas, resources, collaborate with colleagues.
+This is a repository where I will store ideas, resources, and collaborate with colleagues on projects.